Inspiring News Articles

 The man behind the latest YouTube sensation has spoken out for the first time about his global cuddling controversy.
 Serial hugger Juan Mann describes the free hugs he hands out...as fast-food emotion.
 His cuddling campaign received an international dose of publicity today, after a clip showing his public displays of affection won a coveted front page spot on the video sharing website.
 An American television audience of millions also watched him at work, when the video was broadcast on the prime-time breakfast program Good Morning America yesterday.
 Today, the hugger was at it again, brandishing his "free hugs" sign in the busy pedestrian thoroughfare, and having quite a few people take him up on his offer.
 "It's a way to make people smile," Mann said.
 "For every person who gets a hug, you see five walk past with a smile on their face."
 But his efforts to spread the love became a little too popular for some people's liking, according to a blurb on the YouTube video, which said: "As this symbol of human hope spread across the city, police and officials ordered the Free Hugs campaign BANNED."
 Undeterred, Mann collected more than 10,000 signatures on a petition he presented to the City of Sydney council.
 Demands for a halt to the hugs petered out shortly after, and the end of the clip shows Mann hugging an official.
 City worker Elly Mitchell, who handed out a few free hugs on her lunch break today, said she was inspired to organise [an] event after seeing the video online.
 "We're going to hug the city," Ms Mitchell said.

-Note: If you haven't seen this powerfully inspiring four-minute video clip, join the over 10 million who have by clicking here.
-The free hugs movement is rapidly spreading around the world!
-Click here and here to see more.
-For several other short, deeply inspiring videos, click here.
+Note: If you haven't seen this powerfully inspiring four-minute video clip, join the many millions who have by watching it on this webpage.
+The free hugs movement spread rapidly around the world!
+See this fun video and this inspiring one for great examples.
+Then check out several other short, deeply inspiring videos.

 In this small barbershop in Ypsilanti, Michigan, kids pick out a book and head to the chair.
 It’s like clockwork.
 That’s because children 12 and under who visit The Fuller Cut can get a $2 discount on their $11 haircut for doing a simple task: reading to the barber.
 It’s a program owner Alexander Fuller and barber Ryan Griffin started more than a year ago.
 And parents can’t get enough of it.
 The pair can’t take credit for the idea.
 They just happened to hear about other shops around the country taking part in a “read to your barber program,” and they decided to get on board.
 Fuller and his wife started ordering some books and Griffin brought in a shelf.
 Customers even joined the cause by donating old and used books.
 Before the pair knew it, kids were grabbing books off the shelf and hopping into the chair to start reading.
 Roughly 90 percent of kids grab a book that’s already on the shelf, Fuller says, but occasionally kids bring in books from home or school as well.
 “It gives them confidence in reading and helps us understand their comprehension of reading,” Fuller said.
 “The kids love it.
 It’s one of the best things that has come along for them.”
 Another bonus, Fuller added, is that it helps kids socialize.
 Not only does it improve their reading skills, but their manners as well.
 Whether you can read well or can’t read well, the barbers will help you along the way, Fuller reminds his customers.
 “It’s been a great experience so far, Fuller said.”